The law and long-term drug problems

 • Difficulty concentrating or making decisions

-If you think your alcohol or drug use is becoming a problem give an Alcohol and Drug Information Service (ADIS) counsellor a call on 1800 250 015, they are available 24 hours, 7 days a week to provide confidential support and advice.
+If you think your alcohol or drug use is becoming a problem give an Alcohol and Drug Information Service (ADIS) counsellor a call on 1800 250 015, they are available 24 hours, 7 days a week to provide confidential support and advice or start a Web Chat with an ADIS counsellor online Monday to Friday, 8.30am to 5pm.

 Your Room > Getting Help > The law and long-term drug problems